Working together to safely

 - At your scheduled drop-off time, report to your assigned drop-off location (Welcome Point).
 Non-students must remain in the vehicle.

 - Make sure your face mask is on and remain in your vehicle.
 A designated staff member (wearing a facemask and gloves) greets you to facilitate the check-in process outlined below.

 - Parents and approved pick-up individuals must have the provided vehicle placards displayed on the dashboard when picking up.
-Approved pick-up individuals without a vehicle placard displayed are required to present a photo ID to pick-up their camper.
+Approved pick-up individuals without a vehicle placard displayed are required to present a photo ID to pick-up their student.